Who is designing and leading the SDSU Flexible Course Institute (Flex-CDI)?

 When do I select my “electives”?

-While participants were asked on their follow-up Qualtrics participant survey to express interest in four to six of the eleven elective options, participants do not “commit” to their four electives until the end of week one of the Institute.
+While participants were asked on their follow-up Qualtrics participant survey to express interest in four of the eleven elective options, participants do not “commit” to their four electives until the third day of the Institute.

 I’m mostly interested in learning how to use Canvas, given the LMS transition.
 Is this the right training for me?

-While the SDSU Flexible Course Design Summer Institute includes training in Canvas as ONE of the four 2-day elective modules and the Institute will take place in Canvas, learning about Canvas is not the focus.
-If your primary concern is training in Canvas, consider the suite of SDSU-run Canvas training options (scroll down to the “How do I learn to use Canvas option?”).
+While the SDSU Flexible Course Design Institute includes training in Canvas as ONE of the four 2-day elective modules and the Institute will take place in Canvas, learning about Canvas is not the focus.
+If your primary concern is training in Canvas, consider the suite of SDSU-run Canvas training options.

-How is the SDSU Flexible Course Design Summer Institute (FSI) different from the training supplied by ITS’s long-standing Course Design Institute (CDI)?
+How is the SDSU Flexible Course Design Institute (Flex-CDI) different from the training supplied by ITS’s long-standing Course Design Institute (CDI)?

 Will this class “certify” me to teach online at SDSU?